gewarren/docs/docs/csharp/language-reference/compiler-options/moduleassemblyname-compiler-option.md

 ```

 ## Example
- This code sample builds the assembly csman_an_assembly, referencing the previously-built assembly and .netmodule.
+ This code sample builds the assembly csman_an_assembly, referencing the previously built assembly and .netmodule.

 ```csharp
 // csman_an_assembly.cs